Scholarships for Accounting Students

 Key Takeaways

 Accounting is among the most common college majors.
-According to the National Center for Education Statistics (NCES), in the 2021-2022 school year, U.S. institutions awarded more than 44,000 bachelor’s degrees in accounting, including double majors and graduates of auditing programs.
-That number jumps to more than 61,000 if you also include master’s degrees.
+According to the National Center for Education Statistics, in the 2021-2022 school year, U.S. institutions awarded more than 44,000 bachelor’s degrees in accounting, including double majors and graduates of auditing programs.
+According to the AICPA 2023 Trends Report, a total of 65,305 students earned a bachelor’s or master’s in accounting.
 Given the subject’s popularity, providers offer many subject-specific accounting scholarships based on need or merit.

 Why Seek Accounting Scholarships?